Pete Sampras: Tennis legacy

-During his tennis career Sampras won 14 major singles titles, a record when he retired in 2002.
+During his tennis career, Sampras won 14 major singles titles, a record he held until Roger Federer surpassed him in 2009.
 He was 14–4 in major finals and, while he never won the French Open, he dominated on grass with seven Wimbledon victories.
 Sampras won the US Open in 1990 as the youngest champion in history, and finished his career with his fifth US title.
 He won five year-end championships and was world No. 1 for 286 weeks and a record six consecutive years.
 Sampras won 64 top-level singles titles and was also a member of two champion US Davis Cup teams.
 Due to his achievements, Sampras is regarded by many as one of the greatest tennis players in the history of the sport.

-In particular, Sampras is remembered for his excellent technique, devastating serve, and his mastery of the serve-and-volley playstyle.
-Sampras' natural attacking serve-and-volley, his quiet demeanor, and all-round game, made him the perfect foil against power-baseliner Andre Agassi, his counterpoint in style, and biggest rival.
-It is considered one the sport's greatest rivalries in history.
+Sampras is remembered for his technique, devastating serve, and his mastery of the serve-and-volley playstyle.
+Sampras' natural attacking serve-and-volley, quiet demeanor, and all-round game, placed him in contrast to power-baseliner Andre Agassi, who played counter to Sampras' style and was Sampras' biggest rival.
+It is considered one the sport's iconic rivalries.
 Sampras won their head-to-head meetings 20–14, and 9–7 in finals.

 In 2005, Tennis Magazine named Sampras the greatest player since 1965.
 In 2012 Tennis Channel produced the "100 Greatest of All Time" where Sampras was ranked the third greatest male player.
 After winning Wimbledon in 2000, AP News called Sampras the greatest of his generation.
 Sampras himself said "In a lot of ways, I felt like I was born to win Wimbledon."

 Players and sportswriters have agreed that Sampras' place in tennis history is lofty.
 Roy Emerson, whose 12 major singles titles record Sampras broke, said "Sampras is the greatest of all time, and I have to give him a pat on the back for getting there..."
 Former player Tony Roche and sportswriter Paul Gable have also called Sampras the greatest of all time.
 And John McEnroe called Sampras the toughest opponent he ever played.